beorn-/fleece/README.md

 # Fleece
 ======

-Fleece is a partial C rewrite of lumberjack... but lighter and non-blocking
+Fleece is a partial C rewrite of lumberjack... but lighter and non-blocking.
+This tool was written for our logstash platform at Gandi.net

 ## Configuration